TylerAgostino/iracing_league_session_auditor/ReadMe.md

 ## Notifications

 When validation fails, the tool can send notifications to a webhook URL.
-This is useful for integration with services like:
+This is currently only implemented for [Discord webhooks](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)

-- Slack
-- Discord
-- Microsoft Teams
-- Custom webhook endpoints

 ## Development